-Level 2: Branch Jumping Committees are responsible for the accreditation or promotion of officials to Level 2
+Branch Jumping Committees are responsible for the accreditation or promotion of officials to Level 2

-- Level 3: All applications for promotion to Level 3 must be forwarded to the applicant's Branch Jumping Committee.
-The Branch Jumping Committee will forward the application and their endorsement to the EAJC for consideration by the Accreditation & Referral Panel. - FEI: All applications for promotion to FEI Levels are subject to the applicant satisfying the criteria determined by the FEI Education and Standards department which includes but is not limited to attendance at an FEI approved seminar and successful completion of the set assessment tasks.
+Level 3: All applications for promotion to Level 3 must be forwarded to the applicant's Branch Jumping Committee.
+The Branch Jumping Committee will forward the application and their endorsement to the EA National Office for the EAJC to consider by the Accreditation & Referral Panel.

+FEI: All applications for promotion to FEI Levels are subject to the applicant satisfying the criteria determined by the FEI Education and Standards department which includes but is not limited to attendance at an FEI approved seminar and successful completion of the set assessment tasks.

-Applicants must forward an application to their Branch Jumping Committee.
-The Branch Jumping Committee will forward the application and their endorsement to the National Education Manager at the EA National Office for consideration by the FEI.
+Applicants must forward an application to the EA National Office for consideration by the FEI.